puppetlabs/ezbake/README.md

 Packages will end up in the output directory.
 RPM targets can be overwritten by setting the `MOCK` environment variable and deb targets can be overwritten by setting the `COW` environment variable.
+These variables should be space-separated lists of rpm(MOCK) and deb(COW) platforms.

 #### `build` with a different profile